Elle-WANG/dyspectra/README.md

 To plot imagary part (the default is real part), specify `--imag`

-The scripts will automatically calculate the rms level (the standard deviation of imagary part), and plot the cmap in 1 sigma level.
+The scripts will automatically calculate the rms level (the standard deviation of imagary component), and plot the cmap in 1 sigma level.
 You can specify different rms level to generate the plot `--clim 0.2`